getify/Functional-Light-JS/ch7.md

 return scopeOfInner.x;
 ```

-Now, `scopeOfInner` doesn't have an `x` property, but it's `[[Prototype]]`-linked to `scopeOfOuter`, which does have an `x` property.
+`scopeOfInner` doesn't have an `x` property, but it's `[[Prototype]]`-linked to `scopeOfOuter`, which does have an `x` property.
 Accessing `scopeOfOuter.x` via prototype delegation results in the `1` value being returned.

 In this way, we can sorta see why the scope of `outer()` is preserved (via closure) even after it finishes: because the `scopeOfInner` object is linked to the `scopeOfOuter` object, thereby keeping that object and its properties alive and well.

 Now, this is all conceptual.
 I'm not literally saying the JS engine uses objects and prototypes.
-But it's entirely possible that it *could* work in this way.
+But it's entirely plausible that it *could* work similarly.

 Many languages do in fact implement closures via objects.
 And other languages implement objects in terms of closures.
 But we'll let the reader use their imagination on how that would work.

 ## Two Roads Diverged In A Wood...